PashaFedyushkin/GoProject/README.md

 ## GoProject
-#Its will be server with game
+'Its will be server with game'